COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 Liver and spleen

-Tests that examine the organs and body systems where LCH may occur are used to detect (find) and diagnose LCH.
+Tests that examine the organs and body systems where LCH may occur are used to diagnose LCH.

 The following tests and procedures may be used to detect (find) and diagnose LCH or conditions caused by LCH: